KoanOps/Recs/Books/CSBooks.md

 ## Practice
 - Convert your large project you already know from ie Python into C *(easiest path, UNIX preferred, C lib is small)*
-- Read a lot of C code, modify it, observe the effect *(easier path if you have good memory)*
+- Read a lot of C code, modify, observe effect, repeat *(easier path if you have good memory)*
 - Take a Microprocessor Applications course to understand Assembly, and its connection to C *(harder path)*
 - Write a lot of C code from scratch *(hardest path)*